Weaker dollar adds to optimism over U.S. earnings

 A weaker dollar likely added about 50 basis points to fourth-quarter earnings growth, Credit Suisse strategists wrote in a note.
 Analysts are forecasting earnings for all S&P 500 companies of 12.4 percent in the fourth quarter from a year ago, according to Thomson Reuters data.

 The dollar’s weakness had also helped third-quarter results.
-Among other companies that have cited currency benefits in reports since the start of December are John Wiley & Sons (JWa.N), Progress Software (PRGS.O) and Actuant (ATU.N).
+Among companies that have cited currency benefits in reports since the start of December are John Wiley & Sons, Progress Software and Actuant.

 “If you couple global demand with a weaker U.S. dollar, it’s a positive underpinning for the industrials in particular,” said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.